auxesis/jdpsy.org/README.md

 ## How does this work?

- - [jdpsy.org](https://jdpsy.org) is served off _GitHub Pages_.
-GitHub Pages is a free website hosting system provided by _GitHub_.
+ - [jdpsy.org](https://jdpsy.org) is served off _Netlify_.
+Netlify is a free website hosting system.
  - The jdpsy.org website is stored in a _repository_.
 A repository is a collection of files under a directory.
 A repository tracks all the changes you make to files in the repository.
 Your repository lives on GitHub.
- - The jdpsy.org website is built using a tool called _[Jekyll](https://jekyllrb.com/)_.
-Jekyll is a very simple system for building websites.
+ - The jdpsy.org website is built using a tool called _[Hugo](https://gohugo.io/)_.
+Hugo is a very simple system for building websites.
  - You make changes to the jdpsy.org website in a _local copy_ of the repository.
 This local copy is sometimes called a _clone_.
  - When you make changes to the local copy, you must record the changes.
 We do this by making a _commit_.
 A commit is one or more changes (like adding an image, removing some text), with a _description_ of the change.
 The description is helpful for remembering _why_ you made a change.
  - When you've finished making your changes, you publish the website by _syncing_ the repository back to GitHub.